Lewisville Lake Environmental Learning Area

 - Camping and fishing along the beautiful Elm Fork of the Trinity River

 - Exciting birding opportunities, including both migratory and resident species

 - Canoeing or kayaking on the Elm Fork or in the Beaver Pond (BYOC/K - no equipment available on-site except on pre-arranged river tours)

-- Picnicking in our large pavilion area
+- Picnicking in their large pavilion area

 - Visiting the 1870 Minor-Porter Log Home

 - 3rd Saturday of each month, tour the Minor-Porter Log Home

 - 3rd Saturday of each month, kayak the Elm Fork of the Trinity River with the experts (weather permitting)

 - Last Sunday of each month, visit the prairie for a tour of the bison herd